willfulbard/gitscripts/README.md

 1. You're working off of a fork of a master repo and you've set the master repo as a remote called 'upstream' (using a command like `git remote add upstream https://github.com/willfulbard/gitscripts.git`).
 2. You have a pull request template located at repo/.github/PULL_REQUEST_TEMPLATE.md
+3. You have your $EDITOR variable set in your shell to your preferred text editor

 ## Requirements